 Your administrator has probably set up Subversion already, and you need to learn how to use the client.
-If you've never used a version control system (like CVS), then chapters 2 and 3 are a vital introduction.
+If you've never used a version control system (like CVS), then Chapter 2, Basic Concepts and Chapter 3, Guided Tour are a vital introduction.
 If you're already an old hand at CVS, chapter 3 and appendix A are the best place to start.